JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-MTL/11-Using-a-Monad-Transformer/01-How-Monad-Trans-Works.md

 ## Reviewing Old Ideas

 Thus far, we've overviewed individual Monad Transformers.
-However, we have not yet combined them into a stack that allows us to write anything useful.
+However, we have not yet combined them into a "stack" that allows us to write anything useful.
 It's now time to reveal this.
 It will look similar to something we've seen before:
 ```purescript
 class LiftSourceIntoTargetMonad sourceMonad targetMonad where {-
   liftSourceMonad :: forall a. sourceMonad a -> targetMonad a -}